christianbirg/job-application-website/README.md

 127.0.0.1   www.application.inc
 ```

-1. Check and uncomment the Loading Rewrite Module in httpd-conf
+-	Check and uncomment the Loading Rewrite Module in httpd-conf

 ```
 LoadModule rewrite_module libexec/apache2/mod_rewrite.so
 ```

+-	Enable htaccess by prefix htaccess with a dot ".htaccass"

-1. Check if your Browser if javascript is enabled
+-	Check if your Browser if javascript is enabled

-2. Run the app in the browser under "http://application.inc"
+-	Run the app in the browser under "http://application.inc"